goarrg/goarrg/README.md

  - Editor

 ## Supported Platforms
-Currently goarrg only supports Ubuntu and Windows, 386 and amd64.
+Currently goarrg only supports Ubuntu (tested on 20.04 LTS) and Windows 10, 386 and amd64.
 Vulkan is only supported on amd64.
 However, there is nothing preventing you from creating a platform package to support other platforms.

 ## Dependencies